A stroke can cause a cluster of cognitive problems known as vascular dementia, which can be devastating for both patients and caregivers.

 Following these tips can help lighten the burden a little and make the caregiving process smoother.

-In the end, there is an undeniable connection between stroke and dementia.
-While not every stroke patient will experience dementia, loss of blood flow to the brain can increase the person’s risk of cognitive decline.
+While not every stroke survivor will experience dementia, loss of blood flow to the brain can increase the person’s risk of cognitive decline.

-However, by practicing cognitive stimulation and making certain lifestyle changes, patients can improve their symptoms and even slow vascular dementia’s progression.
+However, by practicing cognitive rehabilitation and making certain lifestyle changes, patients can improve their symptoms and even slow vascular dementia’s progression.

 Finally, always remember that even with post-stroke dementia, it is still possible to live a happy and fulfilling life.
 Although the road ahead might look difficult, it’s important to maintain hope.